ibexa/documentation-developer/docs/guide/performance.md

 If you are in a hurry, the most important recommendations on this page are:

 - Use PHP 7.x, and dump optimized Composer autoload classmap
-- In development, use a full web server with vhost
+- Use a full web (Nginx/Apache) server with vhost
+- Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), or find ways to optimize or work around the issues.
-- For clustering, reduce latency to Redis/Memcached, use Varnish and [Solr](solr.md)
+- For clustering (mainly relevant for production/staging), reduce latency to Redis/Memcached, use Varnish and [Solr](solr.md).

 ## Client